HewlettPackard/llmesh/README.md

 The project is organized into the following directories:

+- **src**: Sourve code
   - **lib**: Contains all self-serve platform services for creating tools and web applications.
 These services are grouped into:
     - **Chat Services**
     - **RAG (Retrieval-Augmented Generation) Services**
     - **Agent Services**
     - **System Platform Services**
-- **examples**: Includes four Gen AI tools based on LLMs that demonstrate various capabilities:
+  - **platform**: Includes four Gen AI tools based on LLMs that demonstrate various capabilities:
     - **Tool Examples**: Demonstrates how to call an API, improve text, generate code, retrieve information from documents using RAG, and use a multi-agent system to solve complex tasks.
     - **Web Applications**:
       - A chatbot that orchestrates all these tools.
       - An agentic memory for sharing chat messages among different users.
       - A back panel that allows configuring a tool via a user interface.
   - **notebooks**: Contains interactive Jupyter notebooks to explore LLM Agentic Tool Mesh functionalities:
     - **Platform Seervices**: Notebooks to try Chat, RAG, and Agent services.
     - **Meta-Prompting**: Notebooks for creating an eCustomer Support Service agent using meta-prompting.
-- **federated_governance**: Contains a set of governance policies and standards to ensure consistency, ethical adherence, and quality across all tools.
+- **policies**: Contains a set of governance policies and standards to ensure consistency, ethical adherence, and quality across all tools.

 ### Prerequisites